u-blox/ubxlib/port/platform/esp-idf/mcu/esp32/README.md

 https://docs.espressif.com/projects/esp-idf/en/latest/get-started/index.html#get-started-step-by-step

-The builds here have been tested with release 4.1 of ESP-IDF.
+The builds here are tested with the most recent ESP-IDF master branch.

 # SDK Usage
 You may override or provide conditional compilation flags to ESP-IDF without modifying the build file.
 Do this by setting an environment variable `U_FLAGS`, e.g.: